 In the current competitive market, it is rare that a firm will ever be the only advisor operating in a particular sector.
 Moreover, that the firm may have a sector-based approach to the market will unlikely be a differentiator when potential clients consider their options.
 Only by having a true focus on a narrower range of sectors, where there is deep domain expertise, will a firm achieve something that is noteworthy for potential clients.

 Firms that couple this focussed sector approach with a robust key client program will not only win greater market share in that sector, but will also be better placed to drive continued client success.
 Indeed, as Heidi Gardner’s extensive research demonstrates:

 “when firms…do complex work for clients that spans practices and offices within the firm…they earn higher margins, inspire greater client loyalty, gain access to more lucrative clients and attract more cutting-edge work.”

-Learn more about improving the client experience through collaboration and by accessing your firm’s collective expertise through Intapp’s OnePlace for Leaders and Partners.
+Learn more about improving the client experience through collaboration and by accessing your firm’s collective expertise through Intapp’s OnePlace Leaders & Professionals.

 Sign up to receive email updates from Intapp